TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

   - Explain its connection to the DevOps Infinity Loop.

 ### Q6: Messaging Integration Patterns
-- **Objective**: Identify and describe five messaging integration patterns, including the *Pipes and Filters* and *Request-Reply* patterns.
-  - Use the PowerPoint slides on integration patterns as your reference.
-  - Provide real-world use cases and, optionally, code examples for these patterns.

 #### 1. Pipes and Filters
 **Description**: In the pipes and filters pattern, data is processed through a series of filters (processing stages) connected by pipes (communication channels).
 Each filter performs a specific transformation or processing task on the data.